-This directive sets the color to be treated as transparent during image loading (with IMAGE directive, see page 128).
+This directive sets the color to be treated as transparent during image loading with IMAGE directive (see page 132) or with LAYER directive (see page 140).
 The default transparent color, if CHROMAKEY was not used, is the color in the top-left pixel of the image.
+You can specify a single color/type or a sequence of colors/types (separated by a pipe "|"), same for level parameter.

+'''

 CHROMAKEY = html color | corner type, level

+'''